abragad/wp-bsky-autoposter/readme.txt

 * Scheduled post support

 == Upgrade Notice ==

+= 1.2.0 =
+Added Smart Replacements feature for automatic text substitutions with support for hashtags, handles, and cashtags.

 = 1.1.0 =
 Added UTM parameter tracking for analytics with support for {id} and {slug} placeholders.